albertonavasg/pmod-oled-rgb/README.md

 - Added glibc to support C applications.
 - Added libstdc++ to support C++ applications.
 - UIO driver support.
-- Added ntp to rootfs to get correct time and date.
+- Added ntp to get correct time and date.
+- Added rsync to improve file sync.
+- Enable debug-tweaks to allow root SSH login (and disabled empty password)
+- Changed from sysvinit to systemd.
+- Added petalinux app to execute script at boot time that will launch `service_app`.

 ### Embedded SW